Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Physically-Based-Sky.md

 ## Warmup cost

 This sky type requires heavy precomputation to be rendered.
 Because of this, the first few frames (depending on the *Number of bounces* parameter) are going to take much longer.
 This needs to be taken into consideration when switching from another sky type to the Physically Based Sky for example as it might produce a noticeable drop in framerate.
-This also applies when interpolating between two different Physically Based Skies with different sets of parameters by using the volume system.
-By doing this, Unity is forced to restart the precomputation every frame as long as interpolation is happening causing noticeable drop in framerate.
-To avoid that, it is recommended to only rely on a single set of parameters for a particular scene and use the sun light direction and intensity to attain the desired result.
+This also applies when HDRP uses the volume system to interpolate between two different Physically Based Skies with different sets of parameters.
+To do this, HDRP restarts the precomputation every frame in which it performs interpolation.
+This causes a noticeable drop in framerate.
+To avoid this, use a single set of Physically Based Sky parameters for a scene and change the sun light direction and intensity to achieve the result you want.

-Here is the list of parameters that will cause to restart precomputation upon change: Type, Planetary Radius, Ground Tint, Air Maximum Altitude, Air Density, Air Tint, Aerosol Maximum Altitude, Aerosol Density, Aerosol Tint, Aerosol Anisotropy, Number of Bounces.
+HDRP restarts precomputation when you change the following parameters:
+- Type
+- Planetary Radius
+- Ground Tint
+- Air Maximum Altitude
+- Air Density
+- Air Tint
+- Aerosol Maximum Altitude
+- Aerosol Density
+- Aerosol Tint
+- Aerosol Anisotropy
+- Number of Bounces

 ### Reference list